All about the SDGs

 Challenges in implementing the 2030 Agenda:

-Why is the German SDG Award being awarded now?
+Why is the SDG Innovation Award being announced now?

 Since January 2016, the Sustainable Development Goals (SDGs) have formed the internationally coordinated agenda of the United Nations for the next 15 years with regard to sustainable development and will run until 2030.
 The 2030 Agenda is entitled: 'Transformation of our world: The Agenda 2030 for Sustainable Development of the United Nations'.
 7.5 years have passed since it was adopted.
 Halfway through the 2030 Agenda, one thing is becoming clear: NEVER has there been a greater need for action and urgency than now.
 The situation has worsened in recent years.
 Setbacks had to be accepted in many areas: climate change, the corona pandemic, poverty and hunger illustrate the absolute need for a global change of course.

-At the same time, 2022 marks the 50th anniversary of the first UN environment conference and the publication of the report to the Club of Rome "The Limits to Growth".
-The two major concerns of sustainable development, which also make up the 2030 Agenda, have been known since then: It was Indian Prime Minister Indira Gandhi who, in Stockholm, put the unconditional right of developing countries to catch up development on the global agenda, which must not fall short while simultaneously protecting the environment and the climate.
-50 years later, the sobering realization is that there has been no significant progress so far.
-It is precisely at this point in time that we would like to take up the initiative of the German SDG Awards and emphasize the explicit need for action, which is both an incentive and a challenge.
-Politics, science, companies, the private sector, financial institutions, NGOs and citizens must work together in order to be successful together.
-The basic idea of sustainable development is based on the global fulfillment of basic needs.
+At the same time, 2022 marks the 50th anniversary of the first UN environmental conference and the publication of the report to the Club of Rome "The Limits to Growth".
+The two major concerns of sustainable development, which also make up the 2030 Agenda, have been known since then: It was Indian Prime Minister Indira Gandhi who put the unconditional right of developing countries to catch-up development on the global agenda in Stockholm, which must not be neglected while protecting the environment and climate.
+50 years later, the sobering realization is that significant progress has so far been lacking.
+We would like to take up this very moment with the SDG Innovation Award initiative and highlight the explicit need for action, which represents both an incentive and a challenge.
+Politics, science, companies, the private sector, financial institutions, NGOs and citizens must work together to be successful together.
+The basic idea of sustainable development is based on meeting basic needs worldwide.
 At the same time, it is important to protect both the environment and the climate in the long term.
-The aim is to improve the securing and satisfaction of elementary basic needs as well as climate and environmental protection.
-However, this is anything but a matter of course and has not been successful so far.
-There is a need for action now: for all of us!
+The aim is to improve the security and satisfaction of basic needs as well as climate and environmental protection.
+But this is anything but self-evident and has not yet been achieved.
+Action is needed now: for all of us!